raghad174/Phishing_Website_Detection_using_Machine_Learning/README.md

 The project was developed using **Python 3**.

-Install all required libraries using:
+Install the required libraries using:

 ```bash
 pip install -r requirements.txt